Fundraising challenges you can do at home.

 CLIMB MOUNT EVEREST

 Run (or walk!) the 26.2 mile distance of a marathon.
 If it feels a little far to go it alone, why not do it as part of a team?
-Either on a home treadmill, in the garden or when you can get further afield using your one hour exercise time.
+Either on a home treadmill, in the garden or when you can get further afield.
 A great excuse to get outdoors or use your lunch break at home more wisely!

 — Keep track of your steps using a Fitbit, Garmin or just on your phone! —